Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/testing/unit-testing.md

    <br>
    POSTGRES_HOST_AUTH_METHOD=trust
 6. If on Windows, update docker-entrypoint.sh in frontend & backend, and docker-compose.yml, to LF format from CRLF format in Vscode
-7. In vscode From project-003-bioinformatics chatbot run:
+7. In vscode open the terminal and run:
 - docker compose -f docker-compose.yml build
 - docker compose -f docker-compose.yml up

 ## Backend
 ### Library